cycle/docs/advanced/active-record.md

 # Active Record
-Cycle ORM leaves enough room for developers in order to customize it's behaviour.
-In this section we will try to create ActiveRecord implementation which is automatically configured based on database introspection.
+Cycle ORM leaves enough room for developers in order to customize its behavior.
+In this section, we will try to create ActiveRecord implementation which is automatically configured based on database introspection.

 > Engine is still going to use repositories and mappers behind the hood.
-In this article we are only going to handle column mapping, relation configuration must be done separatelly.
+In this article we are only going to handle column mapping, relation configuration must be done separately.

 ## Entity
-We would try to simplify our entity by disabling hydration and storing our properties in internal array.
+We would try to simplify our entity by disabling hydration and storing our properties in an internal array.
 We are also going to create `save`, `find` and `delete` methods.

-First we will have to ensure access to ORM instance, transaction and repository (globally):
+First, we will have to ensure access to ORM instance, transaction, and repository (globally):

 ```php
 use Cycle\ORM;